odoo/documentation/inventory/routes/concepts/procurement_rule.rst

 =============

 Procurement rules are part of the routes.
-Go to the Inventory application>Configuration>Settings and tick “Advance routing of products using rules”.
+Go to the Inventory application>Configuration>Settings and tick "Advance routing of products using rules".

 .. image:: media/procurement_rule01.png
     :align: center